Ahm3dAlAli/HFT-Nasdaq-Closing-Price-Prediction/README.md

 # 📈 Optiver Trading at the Close: Time Series Forecasting for Financial Markets

-Welcome to the Optiver Trading at the Close project.
+Welcome to the Optiver Trading at the Close.
 This project focuses on forecasting the 60-second weighted average price (WAP) change against the 60-second synthetic stock index change, utilizing advanced machine learning and deep learning techniques.

 ## 📋 Table of Contents